clowdr-app/clowdr/README.md

 (`http://<ngrok-subdomain>.ngrok.io/v1/graphql`) into the `HASURA_URL` Auth0
 _Rule Configuration_ as shown in step 5.

+You will also need to set the actions URL (`http://<ngrok-subdomain>.ngrok.io/vonage/sessionMonitoring/<VONAGE_WEBHOOK_SECRET>`) into the Vonage Session Monitoring URL.
+You can find this in the _Project Settings_ for your Vonage Video API project.

+If you have a paid ngrok account, you can create a persistent public URL and avoid having to do this.

 #### 9. Configure "new UI experience"

 Under _Universal Login_ settings, set the _default look and feel_ to _**New**_.